 Keep your diet clean, eat foods your body needs, and craves for fuel.
-Focus on veggies, fruit, healthy fats (examples: avocado, olive oil), lean protein, nuts, seeds, legumes, and whole grains.
+Focus on veggies, fruit, healthy fats (examples: avocado, olives, olive oil), lean protein, nuts, seeds, legumes, and whole grains.
 If you listen to your body, it will tell you what it needs.

 Avoid packaged and processed foods, sugar, and limit your alcohol intake.

 Learn to lean toward being an intuitive eater who enjoys food vs. following a strict and restrictive diet without much wiggle room.
-You need to fuel your active body with enough vitamins, minerals, and nutrients to keep performing day after day.
+You need to fuel your active body with enough calories, vitamins, minerals, and nutrients to keep performing day after day.

 A healthy nutrition program also includes hydration.
 Stay hydrated before, after, and during your workouts.
 Water is best, and if you need a little flavor, add citrus, mint, or cucumber.

 A good night of sleep is where the magic happens.
 I can’t say this enough.
 Give your body the time it needs to rest, recover, repair, and rejuvenate.
 Aim for 7-9 hours of sleep every night.